 Data must be submitted to our Data Analyst via the Spend inbox (spend@lupc.ac.uk) before the end of October (in the format requested) following the academic year (August-July).

-This data is categorised using Proc HE codes, allowing Scope 3 supply chain emission reports to be released in January each year.
+HESCET data is categorised into 10 broad categories using Proc HE codes, allowing Scope 3 supply chain emission reports to be released in January each year.

 What can you do with the info gained from the report?

 Only scope 3 emissions from the supply chain are included in this report.
-Not all scope 3 categories are counted, this is covered below, and the analysis is based on spend methodology, which also has its limitations.
-It does, however, provide a meaningful start in the fight against climate change.
+The analysis is based on spend methodology, which has its limitations.
+It provides members a cost-effective way to determine a broad indication of where to start tackling carbon reduction efforts in purchased goods and services.

 What is LUPC doing?